FOUNDATION

 deal, so anything we do we pay for ourselves."[37]

-On the other hand they could release whatever they wanted to and were in control of
+On the other hand, they could release whatever they wanted to, and were in control

-later) develop and make their own mistakes.
-Something many other artists aren't
+later) develop and make their own mistakes - something many other artists aren't able

-able to because most of them are more victims of their record partners than their
+to do, because most of them are more like victims of their record companies than

-partners.
-There are many examples of young bands that are puppets of their record
+their partners.
+There are enough examples of young bands that are just the puppets

-that but they always would be in a very lucky position.
-On the other hand they
+in a very fortunate position.
+On the other hand, they have always had the status

 Martin: "With Mute it was always step by step, as it still is.
 Originally